thanhkeke97/RSTGameTranslation/README.md

 ### Python Server Development
 - Use **VSCode** for development/debugging
-- Built on EasyOCR and PaddleOCR foundations
+- Built on EasyOCR, RapidOCR and PaddleOCR foundations

 ---

 ## ⚠️ Important Notes

 > **Privacy**: Only checks GitHub for version updates.
 Cloud translation services (Gemini, ChatGPT) will see translated content.
-Ollama keeps everything local.
+Ollama and LM Studio keep everything local.

 > **Performance**: CPU-only mode will use 30-50% CPU power.
 Dedicated NVIDIA GPU strongly recommended.